XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 defaultRipple | boolean | *Optional* Enable [rippling](https://ripple.com/build/understanding-the-noripple-flag/) on this account’s trust lines by default.
 (New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) depositAuth | boolean | *Optional* Enable [Deposit Authorization](https://ripple.com/build/deposit-authorization/) on this account.
 If set, transactions cannot send value of any kind to this account unless the sender of those transactions is the account itself.
-(Requires the [DepositAuth amendment](https://ripple.com/build/known-amendments/#depositauth)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account. disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send XRP to this account.
+(Requires the [DepositAuth amendment](https://ripple.com/build/known-amendments/#depositauth)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account.
+To disable the master key, you must authorize the transaction by signing it with the master key pair.
+You cannot use a regular key pair or a multi-signature.
+You can re-enable the master key pair using a regular key pair or multi-signature.
+See [AccountSet](https://developers.ripple.com/accountset.html). disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send XRP to this account.
 Not enforced by rippled. domain | string | *Optional*  The domain that owns this account, as a hexadecimal string representing the ASCII for the domain in lowercase. emailHash | string,null | *Optional* Hash of an email address to be used for generating an avatar image.
 Conventionally, clients use Gravatar to display this image.
 Use `null` to clear.